PalmerCurling/dotfiles/README.md

 dotfiles
 ========

-installer and pathogen not working yet.
+installer and not working yet.